 A perfect fit isn't just about length; width is equally important.
 If your slippers are too narrow, they can cramp your toes and worsen conditions like bunions.
 On the other hand, if they're too wide, your foot may slide around, causing instability.
 The ideal fit allows your toes to move freely while keeping your heel secure.
 Look for slippers with adjustable straps or closures, which are fantastic for accommodating swelling or achieving a more personalized fit.
 Many styles in Aetrex’s women's footwear collection include these features for this very reason.

-Know When to Size Up
+When to Consider Sizing Up

 Slippers should fit snugly but never feel tight.
 There should be about a half-inch of space between your longest toe and the end of the slipper.
 If you’re between sizes, it’s usually best to size up.
 This prevents your toes from hitting the front and gives your feet room to breathe.
 With supportive slippers, getting the size right is key to ensuring the arch support is positioned correctly.
 Using a tool like an Orthotic Finder can help you understand your arch type, which gives you more confidence when choosing the right size for maximum support.